openssl/openssl/doc/designs/functions-for-explicitly-fetched-signature-algorithms.md

 before processing the data.
 This is particularly important for streaming functionality.
 This design proposes a mechanism to accomodate this, which is different than the mechanism you get with `EVP_PKEY_verify()`.

+### API design style

+Because the *oneshot*, *update* and *final* functionality of all the function groups described here are hinged on the corresponding *init* function, a minimalistic design is chosen, especially for the provider interface.
+Additional aliases for applications are not part of this design.

+*This avoids the confusion of mixing up calls to "the right" update function (for example) that does the same thing as its sibblings.*

 Public API - API Reference
 --------------------------